Cambridge Research, Education and Training Enterprise Platform for Health Innovation

 Dr Minha Rajput-Ray

-We are always looking for opportunities to transfer and us our skills in nutrition education in other domains of medicine and healthcare.
-If you find our work interesting and would like to collaboration, let us know!
+We are always looking for opportunities to transfer and use our skills in nutrition education in other domains of medicine and healthcare as well as other interdisciplinary contexts.
+If you find our work interesting and would like to collaborate, let us know!